dzhang32/chess/README.md

 1. To answer interesting questions chess related questions.
 2. To practice and improve my python programming skills.

-To address this, I use python to analyse [chess.com](https://www.chess.com/) data and answer the following questions:
+To address these, I use python to analyse [chess.com](https://www.chess.com/) data and answer the following questions:

 | No. | Question | Blog | Jupyter Notebook |
 | --- | --- | --- | --- |